-What To Look For In A Puppy Playpen
+What I Look For In A Puppy Playpen

 Though crates are similar to puppy exercise pens, there are slightly different factors to consider when choosing the right one for you.
 Starting with...

 Of course, you want a decent return on your investment when it comes to the right puppy pen.
-They aren’t the most inexpensive of dog apparel, so you’ll want them to stand the test of time.
+They aren’t the most inexpensive of dog gear, so you’ll want them to stand the test of time.
 Not only that, but puppies can be quite rough when they play.
-Particularly if you have more than one pup!
+Particularly if you're like me and have more than one pup!
 (5) They may even look like they are fighting.
 Your playpen has to stand up to being bashed around a bit.

-It also needs to be sturdy enough not to collapse if they lean on the sides.
+It also needs to be sturdy enough not to collapse if they lean on or bump into the sides.

-Most heavy-duty puppy pens are made of steels or iron wiring that is rust-resistant and waterproof.
+Most heavy-duty puppy pens are made of steel or iron wiring that is rust resistant and waterproof.
 Soft fabric playpens are typically made of nylon as these have the same durable qualities.

 Ease of assembly